Steve's Page

 Locally

-When not running to, from, or around Selkirk Yard, Thatcher State Park is a good choice, as is the foot-path through the Albany Municipal Golf Course; also, the Port of Rensselaer and the Port of Albany are interesting places.
+When not running to, from, or around either Selkirk Yard or where I work at Empire State Plaza (see State Workers Specials below), Thatcher State Park is a good choice, as it has well maintained paths and nice views from the northwest through northeast; the foot-path through the Albany Municipal Golf Course is also a good choice; and the Port of Rensselaer and the Port of Albany are interesting places.

 Otherwise,

-Mohonk Preserve's Trails in New Paltz, N.Y., are spectacular, and were home to my running for a decade
+Mohonk's Trails in New Paltz, N.Y., are spectacular, and were home to my running for a decade.

 Applied Marathoning